maiyo008/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task no		|Task		|
 ----------------|---------------|
 1. Task 0	|C code to check if a random number is positive or negative|
+1. Task 1	|Find the last digit of a random integer and check if >5|